Foods to Avoid During Pregnancy

 Let's cut through the noise.
 Here's what's actually off-limits, what's probably fine, and when you should just text your doctor.

-Based on FDA and ACOG guidelines
+Based on published medical guidelines

 The "Skip It" List